SeedFinding/mc_core_java/README.md

-# MCUtils
+# Minecraft Core

-Utilities to help when coding Minecraft Generation Librairies
+A dead simple library to store all the Minecraft utilities and data in pure Java (intended as a core library)

 ## List of Bundled features